 The Märzen style as it was then would have been quite different from today’s understanding of the style and perhaps closer to a Dunkel or Schwarzbier, a dark lager with a roasted character.
 It was not until improvements in English malting technology brought lighter kilned malts, thereby ushering in paler beers.

 Having studied malting techniques in England, Gabriel Sedlmayr II, owner of the Spaten brewery, developed lighter Munich malt and from it the modern Märzen style.
 His pale Märzen was first sold at the Oktoberfest in 1872 and its popularity soon lead other brewers to follow suit.
 Spaten Oktoberfest still retains ‘Ur-Märzen’, original Märzen, on its label today.
 Try Spaten Oktoberfest for yourself, currently on offer at 5 for €10 in store.

 We also have a range of other German beer styles.
 So, celebrate your own Oktoberfest by filling your stein with a range of beer styles from dark beer like classic Helles lagers like Weihenstephaner Helle and wheat beers like Paulaner to modern hoppy IPAs such as And Union Sunday Pale Ale.

-Please note prices are correct at time of publishing, these offers will end on 3rd November 2019, please check our website or stores for the most up to date pricing.
+Please note prices are correct at time of publishing, offers end 3rd November 2019.
+Please check our website or stores for the most up-to-date pricing.